AnasOsman1/UWB-Results/README.md

 Includes the performance of index offset analysis in-order to assis if there is a sampling gap between the GPS/Cohda and UWB while the car is moving at diffrent speeds.

 To run this it requires the UWB directory path andpath of the directory of the GPS.

+## Alignment_Without_Skipping.

+A script used to analyze the raw UWB data fix the sampling issues with the timestamps and perform a proper time alignment with Cohda/GPS.

+In case of missing data the script accounts for it in the form of averaging the two closest values.